-Oil falls on fears of global recession, China COVID flare-up
+Oil falls on fears of global recession, China Covid flare-up

 LONDON: Oil prices fell about 2% on Tuesday, extending the previous session’s almost 2% decline, as recession fears and a flare-up in COVID-19 cases in China raised concerns over global demand.

-World Bank President David Malpass and International Monetary Fund Managing Director Kristalina Georgieva warned on Monday of a growing risk of global recession and said inflation remains a continuing problem.
+World Bank President David Malpass and International Monetary Fund Managing Director Kristalina Georgieva warned on Monday of a growing risk of global recession and said inflation remained a continuing problem.

 “There is growing pessimism in the markets now,” said Craig Erlam of brokerage OANDA.